 Must complete the minimum number of required shifts per week

 Volunteers must sign up for a minimum of 2 treatment shifts a week, 1 orphan feeding shift, and 1 on-call pager shift per week.
 These required shifts add up to about 5-10 total hours in the clinic per week, but volunteers are always encouraged to sign up for more than the minimum to gain more experience.
 Volunteers sign up for shifts that work best with their schedules, so there is usually quite a bit of flexibility.

 WMC rounds are held in the Large Animal Clinic, Room 100 (LAC 100) each Tuesday of the academic year, from 12:00pm to 12:50pm, unless otherwise noted.
 Make-up rounds are also held weekly for those with an excused absence from regular scheduled rounds.
 Time and day of make-up rounds are TBA at the beginning of each semester.
 Attendance at rounds or make-up rounds is mandatory for all volunteers.
 Chronic failure to attend rounds is grounds for removal from a WMC team.

 Must attend a team meeting once a week

-Each WMC team holds a team meeting once a week, based on a time that the entire team votes on to ensure all members can attend the meetings.
+Each school year WMC team holds a team meeting once a week, based on a time that the entire team votes on to ensure all members can attend the meetings.
 These meetings contain valuable information that are specific to the team, its patients, and its members, so it is mandatory that these meetings are attended.